-Encrypt your computers, emails and
+Encrypt your computers, emails and other devices

 By encrypting your data, you can make sure that only authorized users with the appropriate encryption key or password can access the information.
 With encryption you can keep your data secure at all times, even if it is stored on a laptop, CD or other device that is lost or stolen, or if it’s contained in an intercepted email.

 Use device and application control

 Prevent users from accessing peer-to-peer file sharing and USB drives.
 These are common paths for data loss.

 Only allow computers that comply with your security policy to access your network.
 This could include requirements for encryption, or device or application control technologies.

 Put controls in place to monitor or block employee use of cloud storage services such as Dropbox.
 These controls should include applying web-based URL filtering, application controls and data encryption.
 You can prohibit access and transfer of confidential information to largely unsecured cloud-based storage services.